Common Application FAQs

 - Academic Evaluation

 How do I submit the required documentation for my fee waiver request?

 First-year applicants: The Common Application will automatically send your fee waiver request to your high school counselor for confirmation.
 No additional documentation is needed after your counselor has approved your request.
 If your request is denied by your counselor, you will need to log into your Common Application account and pay the application fee.

 Transfer applicants: Your fee waiver request will not be considered by Cornell until you submit the fee waiver request on the Common Application and send supporting documentation to Cornell University.
-Your fee waiver request will not be considered until you submit a letter from a transfer advisor, the financial aid office at your current college/university, or a representative of a social service/community agency stating that the fee would cause financial hardship.
+The following are acceptable types of supporting documentation: a letter from a transfer advisor, the financial aid office at your current college/university, or a representative of a social service/community agency stating that the fee would cause financial hardship.
 Should you have questions, please contact the Undergraduate Admissions Office at email@example.com.